 The most important factor is to avoid sunburn.
 For reasons not fully understood yet, it is believed that sunburn depresses your body’s immune system, reducing its ability to fight infections and cancers.
 This is particularly important for melanoma which appears to be an very immunologically related cancer.

 The UV index is a measure of how strong the sun’s UV rays are on a particular day.
 It varies, according to time of year and where you are in the world and high levels don’t always run alongside the hottest days.
 When the index is 3 or higher the sun can cause sunburn.
 Generally in the UK between October and March it is less than 3 and so you are unlikely to be harmed by UV.
+However some people, with particular skin or on specific medication, are prone to sunburn even at low levels of UV index, so they should use suncream even during this period..
 The index can be checked via the Met Office website

 If you cannot access the current index, the shadow rule, which works anywhere in the world, can help you decide if the UV index is potentially harmful - if your shadow is shorter than your height, it means the intensity of the sun is high and you are at risk of sunburn

 When the UV index is 3 or above you should

 - Avoid direct sunlight between 11am-3pm